 Voice feedback

-Ever get embarrassed by Siri chiming out in public?
+Ever get embarrassed by Siri speaking out in public?
 Or do you hold back from using the virtual assistant if you don’t want to disturb people?
 Well, you’ll be pleased to know you can control when Siri speaks.

 Go to Settings, tap Siri & Search, then tap Siri Responses and choose whether you want Siri to always speak, only when your device isn’t muted, or only if you use “Hey Siri.”